kiran-garre/Automobile-Playground/writeup.md

-Many years ago, I was an avid player of racing games.
-If I could burn down the highway at 250 miles an hour and plow through other cars with no damage to my own, I would be content.
+As a kid, I was an avid player of racing games.
+Any game where I could burn down the highway at 250 miles an hour, plowing through cars and other obstacles was a good game.

 There was one problem with these games: the customization.
 I could choose what car I wanted, what upgrades it had, and its paint color, but nothing else.
 But what I couldn't do was swap engines, transmissions, or even the wheels.